suquark/leaderbot/README.rst

 ---------------------

-The correlation of the chatbot performances can be visualized with ``leaderbot.Davidson.visualize`` using various methods.
+The correlation of the chatbot performances can be visualized with ``leaderbot.models.Davidson.visualize`` using various methods.
 Here is an example with the Kernel PCA method:

 .. code-block:: python